tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 - Delete only works in MINIBATCH transaction.
 If you work in GLOBAL transaction, delete row will be ignored.
 - Delete only works with upsert mode.
 If you are in append mode, delete row will be ignored.
 - Delete only works with tables which have pk/uk, and at least one pk/uk's value is not null (every column should not be null for multiple-column pk/uk), or the exception will be thrown.
-- Delete can work in json,craft,canal_json codec
+- Delete can work in json, craft and canal_json codec

 ## Test Design